Policy Number: 75

 - Voluntary Uncommitted Cost Sharing: Voluntary cost sharing not offered by the university at the time of proposal submission.
 Voluntary uncommitted cost sharing is not included in the budget but is contributed after the award has been granted and more resources than awarded are needed to complete the project.
 Voluntary uncommitted cost sharing is not a binding obligation of the university.
 The university actively discourages voluntary uncommitted cost sharing.

 It is the responsibility of the principal investigator and his or her department/school to identify and document the source of funds proposed to be used for cost sharing and to comply with OMB Circular A-110 Subpart C Section 23, as applicable.

 If departmental or school funds are to be committed to cost sharing, the principal investigator’s direct supervisor, chair equivalent (or designee) and dean must approve the commitment.
 If institutional funds are requested to be committed as cost sharing, the Senior Vice President, Finance and Business Services must approve the commitment.
-All cost sharing commitment requests of $100,000 or more require the approval of the Senior Executive Vice President, Chief Operating and Financial Officer and the Executive Vice President for Academic and Research Affairs.
+All cost sharing commitment requests of $100,000 or more require the approval of the Senior Executive Vice President, Chief Operating and Financial Officer and the Executive Vice President & Chief Academic Officer.

 When all relevant approvals for cost sharing have been obtained and documented on the Review and Approval Form, OSP will process the proposal.

 To identify, monitor and track all mandatory and voluntary committed cost sharing, OSP will notify Post Award Finance (PAF) of any awarded projects that have mandatory or voluntary committed cost sharing.
 At the time of account set-up, PAF will flag the project as having cost sharing within the Financial Management System (FMS).